chrisgrieser/obsidian-footnote-indicator/README.md

 ## Installation
 Right now, the plugin is still in beta.
 It can be installed with the [BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat).

-When published, the plugin will be available in Obsidian's Community Plugin Browser via: `Settings` → `Community Plugins` → `Browse` → Search for *"Smarter Markdown Hotkeys"*
+When published, the plugin will be available in Obsidian's Community Plugin Browser via: `Settings` → `Community Plugins` → `Browse` → Search for *"Footnote & Citation Indicator"*

 ## Contribute
 Please use the `.eslintrc` configuration located in the repository and run eslint before doing a pull request, and please do *not* use `prettier`. 🙂